joshimudit/Climate_opportunity_space/data/processed/parameter_sensitivity/README.md

 ## Notes

-The `raw/` subfolder may contain large files.
-These are useful for rerunning or auditing the sensitivity analysis, but they are not always necessary for the public GitHub repository if final tables and figures are provided.
+The `raw/` subfolder contain large files.
+Hence are not uploaded, while re-running the script they should be automatically generated in the local folder.